 Protein and carbohydrates – better together.

 Boosting your backpacking nutrition by consuming protein and carbohydrates together will help you prolong your satiety and keep you going longer.
 This translates to less time eating and more time hiking.
-Each time you eat, aim to include around 60-90 grams of carbohydrates and 15-25 grams of protein at each meal and 15-30 g of carbohydrates and 5-10 g of protein per snack.
+Each time you eat, aim to include around 60-90 grams of carbohydrates and 15-25 grams of protein per meal, and 15-30 grams of carbohydrates and 5-10 grams of protein per snack.

 Examples of protein + carbohydrate pairing :